 - A Problem is Presented (1 minute): The teacher displays a problem and reads it aloud to the students.
 The teacher clarifies as needed.
-The students have access to manipulatives and tools to help them make meaning of the problem and solve.
+The students have access to manipulatives and tools to help them make sense of the problem and solve it.

-- Students Engage in a Productive Struggle (3-5 minutes): Students work independently to solve the problem as the teacher circulates, asks guiding question, and offers encouragement to persevere.
-Students can use mental computation, journals, or whiteboards as a tool to record their thinking.
+- Students Engage in a Productive Struggle (3-5 minutes): Students work independently to solve the problem as the teacher circulates, asking guiding questions, and offers encouragement to persevere.
+They can use mental computation, journals, or whiteboards as a tool to record their thinking.

 - Students Share with a Partner (1 minute): Students use the accountable talk stems to guide their discussion.
 These accountable talk stems need to be in a spot where students can access them.
 Again, the teacher circulates and provides support as needed.

 - Students and the Teacher Engage in a Whole Group Discussion (3-5 minutes): The teacher asks students who would like to share their or their partner’s thinking.
 The students are reminded to utilize the posted accountable talk stems.
 This experience should feel more like a class discussion, than a question and answer between the teacher and students.
 When students share their thinking and give an answer, the teacher highlights the strategies and use of math talk rather than the answer.

 WHAT IS AN ACCOUNTABLE TALK STEM?

-An accountable talk stem, also referred to as sentence stems or sentence starters, is a discussion prompt that structures students thinking so they can communicate mathematical ideas in an academic way.
+An accountable talk stem, also referred to as sentence stems or sentence starters, is a discussion prompt that structures students’ thinking so they can communicate mathematical ideas in an academic way.
 It supports students in being able to articulate ideas, build off of someone else’s ideas, and respectfully challenge someone else’s thinking.
 Utilizing accountable talk in your elementary classroom is a total game changer!

 HOW DO I MAKE ACCOUNTABLE TALK STEMS ACCESSIBLE TO STUDENTS?

-It is very important to post Accountable Talk Stems so they are accessible to students during number talks.
+It is very important to post accountable talk stems so they are accessible to students during number talks.
 This will help you create a numeracy rich environment in your classroom.
-Here are some ideas of where you can put them:
+Here are some ideas of where you can put the accountable talk resources:

-- Make them into bookmarks that students can store in their math folder and take out during Math Talks.
+- Make them into bookmarks that students can store in their math folder and take out during number talks.

-- Make them into bookmarks and store them in the area where your class meets for Math Talks so students can access them.
+- Make them into bookmarks and store them in the area where your class meets for number talks so students can access them.